i1Cps/multi-robot-exploration-rl/README.md

 * `spawn_robots.launch.py`: This file is responsible for spawning any robot passed to it; it first accesses the robot properties by unpacking the launch substitutions from `start_robots.launch.py`.
 It then feeds those properties to the Gazebo 'spawn_entity' Node.
 Which will spawn the robot on the first gazebo server it finds running.
 It then calls the robot state publisher node, responsible for publishing the robot's state information, typically related to its pose (position and orientation) in a specific reference frame.

 #### World Files
-* `map1.world`: The file responsible for building the map 1 world
+* `map1.world`: The file responsible for building the map 1 world.